 T +41 41 229 59 45

-Sarah Mantwill is a coordinator in the Swiss Learning Health System (SLHS) and a postdoctoral researcher at the Department of Health Sciences & Health Policy.
+Sarah Mantwill is a coordinator in the Swiss Learning Health System (SLHS) and a postdoctoral researcher at the Department of Health Sciences and Medicine.

 She is responsible for the day-to-day activities of SLHS, including scientific project reporting, monitoring and evaluation of project outcomes and the coordination of the PhD scholarship program.

 Sarah holds a PhD in Communication Sciences with a focus on Health Communication from the University of Lugano, Switzerland.
-Prior to joining the Department of Health Sciences & Health Policy, she was a postdoctoral research fellow at the Harvard T.H.
+Prior to joining the Department of Health Sciences and Medicine, she was a postdoctoral research fellow at the Harvard T.H.
 Chan School of Public Health and the Dana-Farber Cancer Institute, Boston (2016-2017).

 She also holds a MSc in Communication and Economics from the University of Lugano and a BA in East Asian Economics and Politics from the Ruhr-University Bochum, Germany.